AtMostafa/multi-animal-alignment/README.md

-# multi-monkey-cca
+# multi-animal-alignment
-2021 project on neural correlations across monkeys
+2021 project on neural correlations across monkeys and mice